awsdocs/aws-java-developer-guide-v2/doc_source/examples-s3-presign.rst

 and specify the bucket name and key name.
 In addition, create a :aws-java-class:`GetObjectPresignRequest <services/s3/presigner/model/GetObjectPresignRequest>` object that can be executed at a later time without requiring additional signing or authentication.
-When you create this object, you can specify the time in minutes that the bucket can be accessed without using AWS credentials by invoking the ``signatureDuration`` method (as shown in the following code example).
+When you create this object, you can specify the time in minutes that the bucket can be accessed without using credentials by invoking the ``signatureDuration`` method (as shown in the following code example).

 Invoke the ``presignGetObject`` method that belongs to the :aws-java-class:`S3Presigner <services/s3/presigner/S3Presigner>` object to create a